 Replace tire immediately with a Harley-Davidson specified tire when wear bars become visible or only 1/32 in (1 mm) tread depth remains.
 Riding with a worn tire could result in death or serious injury.
 (00090c)

 Check tire tread:

-- · As part of the pre-ride checklist. - · At every scheduled service interval.
+As part of the pre-ride checklist.